Cumber Surname

 How Common Is The Last Name Cumber? popularity and diffusion

-The surname Cumber is the 295,200th most frequently occurring family name globally.
-It is borne by around 1 in 5,640,515 people.
-The last name Cumber occurs predominantly in The Americas, where 54 percent of Cumber reside; 46 percent reside in North America and 46 percent reside in Anglo-North America.
-It is also the 2,136,160th most commonly used first name internationally, borne by 25 people.
+The surname is the 295,200th most numerous family name world-wide, held by around 1 in 5,640,515 people.
+The last name occurs mostly in The Americas, where 54 percent of Cumber reside; 46 percent reside in North America and 46 percent reside in Anglo-North America.
+Cumber is also the 2,136,160th most widespread first name throughout the world It is held by 25 people.

-The last name is most common in The United States, where it is carried by 630 people, or 1 in 575,332.
-In The United States it is most common in: Wisconsin, where 13 percent reside, North Carolina, where 11 percent reside and Virginia, where 9 percent reside.
-Excluding The United States it exists in 26 countries.
-It also occurs in England, where 32 percent reside and Colombia, where 7 percent reside.
+It is most commonly held in The United States, where it is held by 630 people, or 1 in 575,332.
+In The United States it is mostly concentrated in: Wisconsin, where 13 percent reside, North Carolina, where 11 percent reside and Virginia, where 9 percent reside.
+Outside of The United States this last name is found in 26 countries.
+It is also found in England, where 32 percent reside and Colombia, where 7 percent reside.

 Cumber Family Population Trend historical fluctuation

 The frequency of Cumber has changed through the years.
-In The United States the share of the population with the surname grew 352 percent between 1880 and 2014; in England it grew 161 percent between 1881 and 2014 and in Wales it declined 67 percent between 1881 and 2014.
+In The United States the number of people carrying the Cumber surname rose 352 percent between 1880 and 2014; in England it rose 161 percent between 1881 and 2014 and in Wales it declined 67 percent between 1881 and 2014.

 Cumber Last Name Statistics demography

-In The United States Cumber are 22.24% more likely to be registered with the Republican Party than The US average, with 69.01% being registered with the political party.
+In The United States those bearing the Cumber surname are 22.24% more likely to be registered with the Republican Party than the national average, with 69.01% registered with the party.

 The amount Cumber earn in different countries varies somewhat.
 In Colombia they earn 17.27% less than the national average, earning $18,782,000 COP per year; in United States they earn 8.57% less than the national average, earning $39,453 USD per year and in Canada they earn 9.46% less than the national average, earning $44,983 CAD per year.